Privileged Material in Audits and Investigations: Protecting Attorney-Client Communication and Work Product

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide counsel for protecting the attorney-client privilege when responding to third party investigations and audits, in connection with internal investigations and audits, and in litigation.
+This CLE course will guide counsel for protecting the attorney-client privilege when responding to third party investigations and audits, in connection with internal investigations and audits, and in litigation.
 The panel will discuss key challenges in protecting privileged communication and materials and avoiding inadvertent waivers or disclosures, including the potential impact of recent caselaw concerning border searches of electronic devices.
 The panel will also offer insight into who and what is covered by the privilege and methods to ensure the protection of confidential material.

 - Who has the privilege in internal investigations/audits